-In this article, we present a UWB TDOA localization system approached from a system-level perspective, integrating sensor placement as a crucial component and evaluating it through practical experiments in real-world scenarios.
-To achieve 6 degrees-of-freedom poses while maintaining a low-power and lightweight design, we fuse UWB TDOA measurements with a low-cost IMU sensor through an error-state Kalman filter (ESKF)~\cite{Roumeliotis1999}.
-The integration and evaluation of this system in real-world settings demonstrate the impact of sensor placement within a complete localization framework.
-Through a comprehensive case study in a challenging multi-room environment, we illustrate the entire process of system construction, from sensor placement optimization to real-world deployment.
-We evaluate the localization performance by comparing it to the corresponding theoretical analysis, which provides valuable insights and guidelines for developing UWB TDOA localization systems.
+In this article, we present a system-level UWB TDOA localization framework that explicitly incorporates sensor placement and evaluates its impact through real-world experiments.
+To achieve 6 degree-of-freedom pose estimation with a low-power, lightweight design, we fuse UWB TDOA measurements with a low-cost IMU using an error-state Kalman filter (ESKF)~\cite{Roumeliotis1999}.
+Through a comprehensive case study in a challenging multi-room environment, we demonstrate the full pipeline from sensor placement optimization to real-world deployment, and evaluate localization performance against corresponding theoretical analysis to provide practical design guidelines.